-The School of Arts and Communication Design take over Tate Exchange
+The School of Arts & Communication Design take over Tate Exchange

-Students and staff from the School of Arts and Communication Design (ACD) took over Tate Exchange at Tate Modern in January 2018 to deliver a week of free workshops and activities.
+Each year, students and staff from the School of Arts and Communication Design (ACD) take over Tate Exchange at Tate Modern to deliver free workshops and activities.

-As part of Tate Modern's Tate Exchange programme, ACD staged Reading Assembly on the 5th floor of the Blavatnik Building from Tuesday 23 January to Sunday 28 January.
+As part of Tate Modern's Tate Exchange programme, ACD stages Reading Assembly in the art gallery.

 "Our Reading Assembly project at the Tate Modern is a fantastic opportunity to bring the School of Arts & Communication Design together with the common objective of bringing the creative industries to life with members of the public."

-- Gerry Leonidas, Associate Professor, Typography and Graphic Communication
+Gerry Leonidas, Associate Professor, Typography & Graphic Communication

 The Tate Exchange

-"It has been a great opportunity to work with Tate on an initiative in which we share so many interests and values, and it has been wonderful working with students and staff from across the school to deliver Reading Assembly.
-The Tate Exchange floor has been full of varied activities; a particular highlight for me has been watching our partner schools from Reading taking part in ArtLab's collaborative clay workshops."
+"It is a great opportunity to work with Tate on an initiative in which we share so many interests and values, and is wonderful working with students and staff from across the School to deliver Reading Assembly.
+The Tate Exchange floor is always full of varied activities; a particular highlight for me has been watching our partner schools from Reading taking part in ArtLab's collaborative clay workshops."